kayembi/Tarscape/README.md

 ### Documentation

 All Tarscape methods are documented using Swift documentation comments.
 Opt-click a method name in Xcode for Quick Help.

+### Limitations

+Note that because Tarscape focuses on fast Tar creation and extraction, it does not support compression (it reads and writes .tar files, not tar.gz files).
+To add support for tar.gz, you'll need a third-party compression library such as [DataCompression](https://github.com/mw99/DataCompression).

 ## Why Tarscape?